MicrosoftDocs/win32/desktop-src/direct3d9/id3dxconstanttable--getconstantelement.md

 ---
-Description: Gets a constant from an array of constants.
+description: Gets a constant from an array of constants.
 An array is made up of elements. ms.assetid: 20a61207-b0e1-455d-9b65-0fade543d1cf
 title: ID3DXConstantTable::GetConstantElement method (D3DX9Shader.h)
 ms.topic: reference